- Coloured pens or pencils

 Before you begin

 - Use the safety checklist to help you plan and risk assess your activity.
 Additional help to carry out your risk assessment, including examples can be found here.
 Don’t forget to make sure all young people and adults involved in the activity know how to take part safely.

 - Make sure you’ll have enough adult helpers.
 You may need some parents and carers to help if you’re short on helpers

 - Explain that you're going to make a list of the areas in their community that have taken steps to be disability-friendly and, specifically, autism-friendly.

 - Everyone should split into small groups.

 - Each group should try to write down any businesses and places in the local community that they can think of who have or are taking action to be more accessible.
 People should try to note down what are they doing to be more autism-friendly.

 - Everyone should come back together and use their lists to make one big list of autism-friendly champions in their community.

-- Each small group should draw a map of their community on a big sheet of paper.
-They could trace another map or be creative and make the map in their own style.
+- Now, each small group should draw a map of their community on a big sheet of paper.
+They could trace another map, or be creative and make the map in their own style.